wks/jhql/README.rst

 Background
 ==========

-I (Kunshan Wang) am a graduated student working on Data Mining.
+I (Kunshan Wang) am a graduate student working on Data Mining.
 I created this JQHL "query language" in order to work with real-world web pages, specifically the news reports from various news sites.